Kelson Pinto

 Kelson Carlos Santos Pinto (born November 26, 1976) is a Brazilian former professional boxer and world title challenger.
-As an amateur, he won a gold medal at the 1999 Pan American Games.
+As an amateur, he won a silver medal at the 1999 Pan American Games and represented Brazil at the 2000 Summer Olympics.

 Amateur career

 Pinto represented his native country in the light welterweight division at the 2000 Summer Olympics.
 He was eliminated in the second round by Uzbekistan's eventual gold medalist Mahammatkodir Abdoollayev.